Here’s how to prevent someone from recording your phone call:

 - Can I Find a Recording Block App that Works?

 - You CAN Control Whether to Record Conversations on Your Smartphone

 - Can You Tell if Someone Is Recording Your Phone Conversation?

-You Can’t Prevent Someone From Recording Your Call
+How Can You Prevent Someone From Recording Your Phone Call?

 You can’t control the apps on someone else’s phone, so it’s hard to prevent them from recording your conversations.
 This is also true for recording devices on someone else’s landline.

 Your best recourse is to tell them not to record you.
 If this is a friend, it should be an easy conversation.
 They either respect your wishes, or you can block their number and have them send you texts to avoid being recorded.

 If you feel you’ve been illegally recorded saying something that compromises your privacy or legal rights, you can contact a lawyer to see if you have a good case.
 You can find lawyers in your region by looking them up on avvo.com.

 Sometimes, you may hear staticky noises that indicate a recording device.
 However, many modern digital apps activate silently.
 Keep reading to learn potential apps and settings that can help you maintain your privacy, as well as what legal rights you may have to keep your conversations private.

 The Reality of Modern Technology: Privacy Is Hard to Come By